How to Start Therapy

 It might be time to see a therapist if the way you're thinking, feeling or behaving is interfering with your normal life.
 And that this has been going on for some time.

 You don't need a clear understanding of what's bothering you before you get therapy.
-It's enough to say you're feeling overwhelmed, immobilized or out of your depth.
+It's enough to say you're feeling overwhelmed, immobilized, out of your depth, or that no one understands you.
 It can be hard to find the words to name what you are feeling.
 A therapist can help.

 Psychological Clues

-Most often when people have trouble coping with life, it's mainly that they are getting in their own way.
+Many times when people have trouble coping with life, it's mainly that they are getting in their own way.
 A pesky part of yourself works against change to keep things the way they are.
+At other times, you don’t even realize there are alternative ways of thinking, feeling, or behaving, given how we were raised, or the traumas we’ve had to survive.

 Therapy Basics

-Psychotherapy is designed to help people solve emotional, behavioral or relationship problems.
-The goal might be to stop or reduce symptoms such as a phobia or feelings of sadness or anxiety.
+Psychotherapy is designed to help people explore emotional, behavioral or thought patterns that may be related to other things such as self-esteem or relationship problems.
+The goal might be to stop or reduce symptoms such as an extreme fear or feelings of sadness or anxiety.
 Another goal may be to improve how you function in relationships or work.

 Most therapists do talk therapy (counseling).
-They understand and help through talking and building a relationship with you.
+They understand and help through talking and developing rapport with you.

 To be successful, the therapeutic relationship must have the following parts:

-Therapy works in much the same way as good parenting.
-It includes building a healthy relationship.
-And it must have a thoughtful and consistent structure to be effective.
-The frame includes a comfortable private setting, a regular meeting time and an agreed-upon fee.
+Therapy includes building a healthy relationship to include thoughtful and consistent structure.
+The frame includes a comfortable, safe and private setting, with a regular meeting time and an agreed-upon fee.

-Your therapist should be well trained in a method or combination of methods that they can explain to you.
+Your therapist should be well trained in a method, or variety of methods, that they can explain to you.

 Therapists are people too, so they have their own reactions and opinions.
-But to help you, they should keep these to themselves.
+But to help you, they are trained to be aware of these and separate them from the therapeutic work.
 You have to make your own choices and decisions.

 Your therapist should not second-guess you or tell you what to do.
-The exception is if you're doing something very destructive, such as threatening to hurt yourself or someone else.
-In that case, your therapist must not stay neutral.
+The exception is if your safety is at risk, you're doing something very destructive, such as threatening to hurt yourself or someone else.
+In that case, your therapist may need to intervene to ensure everyone’s safety.

 For your treatment to succeed, you have to believe your therapist has your best interests in mind and is acting in good faith.

-Therapy is a business relationship.
-But it's a real and caring one.
-A good therapist is nonjudgmental, but they are not detached.
+Therapy is a business relationship with clinical and scientific foundations.
+But it's also a real and caring one.
+A good therapist is nonjudgmental and can maintain an open mind about how complicated our lives can be.

 No one can really know what it's like to be you.
 But a good therapist, in addition to being warm and caring, should make every effort to understand what you are going through.
 It's vital that they can get into your experience and understand you.